hampusnasstrom/speech-schema-filling/README.md

 # speech-schema-filling
-A tool for using Llama3 to create an instance based on a (json-) schema from speech.
+A tool for using an Ollama hosted Llama3 model to create an instance based on a json-schema from speech.